pgroonga/pgroonga.github.io/how-to/synonym-expansion.md

 We can get a term that registered to `synonyms` by using a term that resitered to `term` as key.

-For example, If we want to also match "display" when specifying "window" as the search keyword, register "window" to `term` and register "window" and "display" to `synonyms`.
+For example, if we want to also match "display" when specifying "window" as the search keyword, register "window" to `term` and register "window" and "display" to `synonyms`.
 (We attention to need also register target synonym term to `synonyms`.)

 We set PGroonga's index to `term` for searching to fast and without uppercase and lowercase.